Where it all began

 “Golden Shoes” award that was given out to the high school runner running

 period.
-But most importantly, the golden show plaque reads a quote that I have
+The golden show plaque read a powerful quote that I have

 become more and more connected to ever since I read it: